-Saving is a step to building a stronger future – whether you’re starting a college fund, saving for retirement or building an emergency fund.
-The troubling reality, according to bankrate.com, is: about half of U.S. adults are save 5% or less of their incomes; nearly 1 in 5 don't save anything at all; and just 14% save the recommended amount of 15% or more.
+Saving is a step to building a stronger future—whether you’re starting a college fund, saving for retirement or building an emergency fund.
+The troubling reality, according to bankrate.com, is: only 39 percent surveyed would be able to cover a $1,000 emergency using their savings.

 Two Steps to Savings Success

 Your path to success begins with a plan, as consumers are twice as likely to save successfully with a savings strategy.
 Here are two steps to success:

 1) Create a budget.
 First, track your spending by saving receipts or through an online budgeting system and categorize your spending.
 Next, determine your income—include take home pay, investment income and other sources.
 Third, set realistic financial goals and develop your budget to achieve them.
 Finally, stick to it.
 Keep track of your spending and update your budget as expenses and incomes change.

 2) Save, save, save.
 Ensure money is saved every time you’re paid through automatic savings.
 If your paycheck is directly deposited, put part of it into a savings account.
 If not, link your checking and saving accounts together and establish automated transfers between accounts.

 To increase your odds of success, create SMART – Specific, Measurable, Attainable, Realistic, Trackable – goals.
 Here’s a breakdown with examples to get you started: